THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We stayed on our boat, but there are many great places to stay in Nai Harn that are walking distance to the beach:

-Budget ($25 – 75 a night): Baan Krating Phuket Resort is well rated and in a good location, though it’s closer to Ao Sane than Nai Harn, both are still in walking distance.
+Budget ($25 – 75 a night): Baan Krating Phuket Resort is well-rated and in a good location, though it’s closer to Ao Sane than Nai Harn, both are still in walking distance.
 With an excellent location, Nai Harn on the Rock is slightly cheaper but not as well rated.
 Naiharn Beach Resort is a 15-minute walk away from the beach just off Nai Harn lake and is rated #1 of B&Bs and Inns.

 Luxury ($150+): If money were no object, I’d stay at The Nai Harn.
-It’s extremely well rated, has great views, and beautiful rooms.
+It’s extremely well-rated (#1 of hotels), has great views, and beautiful rooms.

 With the Sino-Portuguese architecture comes an eclectic mix of backpacker hostels and boutique hotels.
 It’s worth staying a night or two to ensure you make the Sunday Night Market, and because it’s off the beach, it’s cheap!

 Budget ($25 – 75): We choose to stay at Mei Zhou Phuket Hotel.
 It’s quiet and clean, although it’s more of an Asian hotel than a Western hotel.
 The staff was very accommodating and friendly.
 We picked it because they had a two-bedroom family suite for us when Julie was visiting.